MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding: Method

+To alleviate background interference in the multi-resolution semantic similarity map, we propose an \textit{Open-vocabulary Detector Enhancement} module.
+This module introduces explicit object-level localization constraints using the open-vocabulary detector LLMDet, paired with a crop-aligned sliding-window strategy.
+First, we harness the in-context learning capability of LLMs to extract core target entities from the input query, which serve as the target categories for the open-vocabulary detector.
+To achieve precise alignment with the semantic similarity map generated by our multi-resolution fusion module, we map the detection confidence scores of target bounding boxes to their corresponding image crops, yielding a detection confidence map that quantifies the target presence probability for each crop.
+This map delivers explicit, spatially accurate localization guidance that is inherently complementary to our fine-grained semantic similarity map.
+The details are discussed below.

-\textbf{Object Extraction.} To enable open-vocabulary object detection, we first leverages Large Language Models (LLMs) to dynamically identify target objects from textual queries.
-Given an input query $Q$, we employ in-context learning to extract the primary object entities that serve as detection targets for our LLMDet framework.
+\textbf{Object Extraction.} To support open-vocabulary detection without pre-defined category limits, we first use an LLM to dynamically extract target object entities from free-form textual queries.
+Given an input query $Q$, we adopt in-context learning to extract primary target entities, which form the detection category set for our framework.
+Formally, the extraction process is defined as: